 If you visit an Italian market anytime between late fall and early spring, you're likely to see fennel in carefully stacked pyramids, fronds trimmed and the blemished outer layer removed.
-Despite its vague resemblance to an onion, fennel is one of the most delicately flavored winter vegetables, and versatile too —raw it adds delicate anise-laced overtones to a salad or is an invaluable addition to a (raw vegetable antipasto), especially when served with new olive oil, and cooked it is a wonderful foil for all sorts of wintry dishes, supporting but never distracting from what it's being served with.
+Despite its vague resemblance to an onion, fennel is one of the most delicately flavored winter vegetables, and versatile too —raw it adds delicate anise-laced overtones to a salad.
+It is an invaluable addition to a (raw vegetable antipasto), especially when served with new olive oil, and cooked it is a beautiful foil for all sorts of wintry dishes, supporting but never distracting from what it's being served with.

 Fennel also has a reputation for making mediocre wine taste much better, when eaten at the same time as the wine is tasted.
 My Italian uncle told me that in the past, sneaky wine merchants trying to unload inferior wines would serve them for tastings together with some raw finocchio, leading to the Italian expression "Non ti fare infinocchiare."
 (Meaning: Don't let yourself get bamboozled.)

 In Italy, the word finocchio applies to a number of plants belonging to the Umbelliferae family, and more specifically to Foeniculum vulgare.
 According to De Agostini's La Mia Cucina, the plant grows in the wild as a perennial or biannual but is annual if grown as a crop.
 In fennel grown as a crop, the bulb, rich in anise oil, is the part used; in wild varieties, the flowers and fronds, which contain a more powerful oil and are necessary for certain dishes, are used instead.